 - Cycle through the Countryside – explore another side of Vang Vieng

-- Go on a Motorcycle Adventure – The Loop is a three day motorbike adventure through central Laos which starts and finishes in Ta Khek.
+- Go on a Motorcycle Adventure – The Loop is a three-day motorbike adventure through central Laos which starts and finishes in Ta Khek.
 The whole thing revolves around a particular guest house, the Ta Khek Travellers Lodge

-- Explore the Sacred Caves of Laos – The Pac Ou Caves are a sacred sight located on the Mekong River.
+- Explore the Sacred Caves of Laos – The Pac Ou Caves are a sacred site located on the Mekong River.
 It is loaded with thousands of Buddha statues and is still used as a place of worship.